kestal/univers/README.md

 # univers
 The goal it to create an imaginary universe/world!

+# Start at [Kestalis](/Geography/City of Kestalis.md) to see what has been done so far

 # crowdwritten
 If you want to add/modify something, just do a pull request and we'll merge it (assuming the change is accepted).
 Modifications are made under the CC-BY licence.